The most comprehensive chromatographic toolbox for purification of mRNA - from affinity to reverse phase.

 SDVB is available for evaluation.
 For more information, contact us.

-CIMmultus Oligo dT provides a single-step affinity capture of mRNA.
+CIMmultus Oligo dT, available with 6-carbon linker or 12-carbon linker, provides a single-step affinity capture of mRNA.
 Binding occurs through hydrogen bonding, with the oligo dT forming a stable hybrid association with the terminal poly(A) sequence of the target.
 Non-RNA contaminants flow through the column during sample loading.
-Two column variants are available, with 6-carbon linker and 12-carbon linker.

 CIMmultus PrimaS purifies large single-stranded mRNA (ssRNA) under aqueous conditions at ambient temperature.
 It can be used for polishing or as high resolution capture method.
 It removes dsRNA, DNA, proteins, and endotoxins while fractionating ssRNA in order of increasing size.